DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

 You may also be eligible for a bursary of £175 per week if you train to teach in the 2022/23 academic year.
 This will go towards any extra costs you may have during the SKE course.
 Contact your ITT and SKE providers for more information.

-You need to complete your SKE course before starting your teacher training in order to receive both a SKE and teacher training bursary.
+You need to complete your SKE course before starting your teacher training in order to receive both a SKE bursary and a teacher training bursary.

 [Find out if there's a subject knowledge enhancement (SKE) course for your subject](https://www.gov.uk/government/publications/subject-knowledge-enhancement-course-directory/subject-knowledge-enhancement-ske-course-directory).